paladin-t/b8/docs/manual.md

 * `SYNC`: synchronizes primitive commands to driver, only used in the manual updating mode (without calling `UPDATE_WITH`)
 	* returns elapsed time since last synchronizing
+* `CLS [l]`: clears a frame buffer at a specific layer, with range of values from 0 to 4, see top most of the graphics section for details; clears all layers if no argument passed
 * `COL c`: sets the default color value of future commands
 * `CLIP [x, y, w, h, ss = TRUE, ip = TRUE]`: sets a clip area, resets to none clip areas if no argument passed
 	* `ss`: true for clipping with screen space, otherwise with world space